dotnetweekly/dnw-gatsby/src/newsletters/2018/48/what-not-to-do-when-investigating-a-memory-leak.md

 ---
 _id: 5bff33a7d9a5932c41f70e63
-title: 'What Not To Do when Investigating a Memory Leak'
+title: "What Not To Do when Investigating a Memory Leak"
 url: 'https://www.productivecsharp.com/2018/11/what-not-to-do-when-investigating-memory-leak/'
 category: 5bff33a7d9a5932c41f70e63
 slug: 'what-not-to-do-when-investigating-a-memory-leak'